camilafbarcellos/sys-compass/README.md

     - No database has been used yet, so all the data is provided by the API and resides in a JSON file
     - JSON data retrieved by fetch API
 - Uses the [Lorem Picsum](https://picsum.photos/) API to generate random pictures used in homepage
+- Home page allows adding new posts via "add post" input (only visually, doesn't persist to the JSON of posts)
+- Home page allows dinamically liking and disliking posts, with visual (color/text) impact and dinamic number of likes

 ## :gear: Technologies
 ![TypeScript logo](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)